 Museums & Heritage Sites

 The W.A.C.
-Bennett Dam Visitor Centre is now closed for the 2018 season.
-We will re-open next year on Saturday, May 18 to welcome visitors to the dam.
-We look forward to seeing you all soon.
+Bennett Dam Visitor Centre is open from May 16 to September 7, 2020.
 You can join us seven days a week from 10:00 AM to 5:00 PM and enjoy an underground bus tour and explore our exhibits, interactive games, cafe and gift shop.
-Visit our website for specific details on tour times and to plan your trip today.
 The Visitor Centre is fun and engaging for all ages and interests.
 It’s an amazing experience that should not be missed.
+Visit our website for specific details on tour times and to plan your trip today.

 Parks & Wilderness Areas, Campgrounds & RV Parks